-Supports and Training - Staff In order to assist School District staff with the meaningful involvement of parents in the educational process, building principals will offer staff supports and training including, suggestions for: reaching out to and communicating with parents; understanding the importance of parental involvement; implementing and coordinating parent programs; and working with parents as partners.
+Supports and Training - Staff In order to assist School District staff with the meaningful involvement of parents in the educational process, building principals will offer staff supports and training including, suggestions for: reaching out to and communicating with parents; understanding the importance of Parent and Family Engagement; implementing and coordinating parent programs; and working with parents as partners.

-Coordination of Parental Involvement with Community Programs The School District will make efforts to coordinate parental involvement programs with programs in the local community.
+Coordination of Parent and Family Engagement with Community Programs The School District will make efforts to coordinate Parent and Family Engagement programs with programs in the local community.

-Evaluation of Parental Involvement Policy The evaluation process will be coordinated by the Directors of Elementary Education and Secondary Education and will include the identification of any perceived obstacles to parental participation and the effectiveness of the Policy in improving academic quality.
+Evaluation of Parent and Family Engagement Policy The evaluation process will be coordinated by the Directors of Elementary Education and Secondary Education and will include the identification of any perceived obstacles to parental participation and the effectiveness of the Policy in improving academic quality.
 Revisions to the Policy will be made, as needed.